khiemdam/weather-web-app/README.md

 ## Motivation

-This project is meant to help me learn how to create a working web app with Flask, while getting more comfortable using python and javascript, as the language I've used for the majority of projects is c++.
+This project is meant to help me learn how to create a working web app while getting more comfortable using python and javascript, as the language I've used for the majority of projects is c++.

 ## Technologies
-* Python (Flask)
+* Python
 * Javascript
 * HTML
+* CSS
 * Any IDE (I used VSCode)
 * AWS